Massage Gun vs Massage Ball: Which Is Better for Trigger Point Relief in 2026?

 Massage Guns

 The RENPHO at $99.99 feels noticeably more premium.
 Quieter motor, better grip texture, and the weight distribution made overhead use on my own neck less fatiguing.
-I clocked it at about 52 decibels at speed 3, measured with a phone app from 18 inches away.
+I clocked it at about 52 decibels at speed 3, measured with a phone app .

 Massage Balls